Last Updated on February 26, 2021 by Julia Wilson

 Turkey meat without the skin is okay to give as a small treat, but don’t feed cooked turkey bones as they can splinter and cause damage to the gastrointestinal tract.

-Do not give any turkey stuffing as it contains onions which are toxic to cats.
+Do not give any turkey stuffing as it contains onions that are toxic to cats.

 Chocolate is a no-no, as it contains theobromine and caffeine which are both toxic as well as high levels of fat which can cause pancreatitis — the darker the chocolate, the higher the toxicity.